Toric principal bundles, piecewise linear maps and Tits buildings: Preliminaries

-A building is an (abstract) simplicial complex together with a collection of distinguished subcomplexes called apartments that satisfy certain axioms.
+A \emph{building} is an (abstract) simplicial complex together with a collection of distinguished subcomplexes called \emph{apartments} that satisfy certain axioms.
 One can think of the notion of building as a ``discretization'' of the notion of symmetric space from Lie theory and differential geometry.
-Whereas symmetric spaces exist for real and complex groups, buildings can be defined for any linear algebraic group over a field (not necessarily algebraically closed).
+While symmetric spaces exist for real and complex groups, buildings can be defined for any linear algebraic group over a field.

-Let $G$ be an affine algebraic group over an algebraically closed field $\k$ of characteristic $0$.
-The apartments in the (Tits) building of $G$ correspond to maximal tori in $G$.
-For a maximal torus $H \subset G$ the underlying space of the corresponding apartment is the vector space $A_H = \check{\Lambda}(H) \otimes \Q \cong \Q^r$, where $r = \dim(H)$ is the rank of $G$.
-The simplices in the apartment correspond to Weyl chambers in $A_H$ and their faces.
-The underlying space $\B(G)$ of the building of $G$ is an infinite union of the $r$-dimensional $\Q$-vector spaces $A_H$, for all maximal tori $H$.
-The vector spaces $A_H$ are glued together according to the intersections of maximal tori $H$ in $G$.